 The Campus Activities Board brings popular entertainers and groups to the campus and sponsors events such as outdoor concerts, dances, comedy and novelty acts, and solo performers.
-The Concert, Lecture and Convocation Coordinator invites distinguished speakers, artists, and entertainers to the campus each year.
 Theatre at Barton College offers a variety of theatrical performances and the music program presents concerts throughout the year.